About

 Extending a machine`s operational life through re-use holds a much greater potential for energy saving than recycling, IDG reports.

-New player in market
+New player in security market

 It will come from Microsoft.
 Dubbed the Windows Security Centre, it will monitor the status of a computer`s defences against viruses and other attacks.
-Although it won`t actually scan for viruses, it`s the latest example of the way Microsoft is edging into the field of security software by adding new capabilities to the Windows operating system.
+Although it won`t actually scan for viruses, it`s the latest example of the way Microsoft is edging into the field of security by adding new capabilities to the Windows operating system.

 Apple OS X most secure server OS?